TobikoData/sqlmesh/docs/concepts/models/overview.md

 # Overview

 Models are comprised of metadata and queries that create tables and views, which can be used by other models or even outside of SQLMesh.
-They are defined in the `models/` directory of your SQLMesh product, and live in `.sql` files.
-SQLMesh will automatically understand the relationships and lineage of your models by parsing SQL, so you don't have to worry about manually configuring dependencies.
+They are stored in the `models/` directory of your SQLMesh project.

+SQLMesh parses the models to automatically determine the relationships and dependencies between them, so you don't have to worry about manually specifying dependencies.

+## Model types

+SQLMesh has three types of models: seed, SQL, and Python:
+-

 ## Example
 The following is an example of a model defined in SQL.
 The first statement of a `model.sql` file should be the `MODEL DDL`.
 The last statement should be a `SELECT` statement that defines the logic needed to create the table: